bastian-albaut/neural-network-implmentations/README.md

 **<u>Idea of this model:</u>**<br>
 The purpose of this model is to add shortcuts to the network to avoid the [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).

+### 5. Sequentialy sepatated transformation

+This model use the same architecture as the CVRNN model.
+The difference is that the model uses sequentially separated transformations.

+**<u>Idea of this model:</u>**<br>
+This model involve breaking down larger convolutions into smaller, more manageable parts, which can increase depth and reduce parameters.